Skip to main content

 • Monthly child support or other marital debt

-• Auto loans, student loans or other monthly loan payments
+• Auto loans, student loans, or other monthly loan payments

-• Credit Card minimum monthly payments
+• Credit card minimum monthly payments

 Remember, payments like groceries, gas, parking, utilities, day care, cable, taxes (if not included in your mortgage payment) are generally not included in your debt-to-income calculation.
 However, when you sit down to create a budget, be sure to include those items in your expense list.

-What is considered a good DTI ratio?
+What is Considered a Good DTI Ratio?

 The lower your DTI ratio, the more flexibility you will have in your budget to save, give, make home repairs, travel, etc. Remember, the calculation uses your gross income, not your net income or take-home pay.
+When lenders look at your DTI ratio, lower is better.
+It deems you as more likely to be a reliable borrower that can make your payments on time.

 • A debt-to-income ratio of 35% or less is considered good and debt should be manageable.

-• With a debt to income ratio of 36% to 45%, there may be opportunity to improve your debt structure.
+• With a debt-to-income ratio of 36% to 45%, there may be opportunity to improve your debt structure.
 You might consider a smaller mortgage to make your debt more manageable.

 • A DTI of more than 45% indicates you may need to make some changes.
 A higher ratio means that you have little availability for funds to address unplanned expenses.
 This high ratio may affect your approval for a mortgage.